proinfocus/AutoAPI/README.md

 You can also define the fields you require in the output by using the following example:
 <b><code>https://localhost:12345/api/products/1/Id,ProductName,Price</code></b>

-The above query to the end-point will fetch the the Product having Id=1 and the output will by just Id, ProductName and Price.
+The above query to the end-point will fetch the the Product having Id=1 and the output will be just Id, ProductName and Price.
-If you want to get all products, but just the Id, ProductName and Price, just replace the <b>Id=1</b> to <b>Id=0</b>, which instructs the api to get all the products.
+If you want to get all products, but the Id, ProductName and Price, just replace the <b>Id=1</b> to <b>Id=0</b>, which instructs the api to get all the products.

 ## Restrict End-points
 Sometimes it is required that there are some important information in certain Tables, which you want the service to ignore querying for.
 It is possible, just by adding them to the <b>ProtectEndPoints</b> collection, as mentioned in the <b>Global.asax</b> file's <b>Application_Start</b> method.